 Alex having a nibble!
 This was actually taken after, hence why all the paint is coming off!

 So the girls get ready to put on their rain covers, but decide, bugger it we dont need them, lets do it!
 Ready to rock n roll along the Kings Road!

-Me, the girls and gorgeous Charlotte Olympia Dellal x note im not wearing my Black Carmen Wedges but a back pair of Gretas!
+The girls, gorgeous Charlotte Olympia Dellal and me!!
+(Note I’m not wearing my Black Carmen Wedges but a back pair of Gretas!)